-The obligations of the SFPUC and the pledge, lien, covenants and agreements of the SFPUC made or provided for in the Indenture will be fully discharged and satisfied as to any 2016 Sub-Series A Bond or 2016 Sub-Series B Bond and such 2016 Sub-Series A Bond or 2016 Sub-Series B Bond will no longer be deemed outstanding thereunder if certain conditions set forth in the Indenture are satisfied.
-See "APPENDIX A - SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE - Defeasance."
+The obligations of the SFPUC and the pledge, lien, covenants and agreements of the SFPUC made or provided for in the Indenture will be fully discharged and satisfied as to any 2016 Series C Bond will no longer be deemed outstanding thereunder if certain conditions set forth in the Indenture are satisfied.
+See "TAX MATTERS - Defeasance of 2016 Series C Bonds" and "APPENDIX A - SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE - Defeasance."

-PLAN OF REFUNDING
+PLAN OF FINANCE